Register by Mail

-- Complete the form(s) using the instructions printed on page 2 of the form.
+- Complete the following form(s) using the instructions printed on page 2 of the form.
 To ensure that your registration form is processed, IT IS VERY IMPORTANT THAT YOU FOLLOW THE INSTRUCTIONS EXACTLY!

 - Mail the form(s) with the required registration fee to the following address.
 Email a photo for each sheep being registered to the email address provided.
 All photos become BBSAI’s property and may be used in BBSAI publications without attribution.

 10250 Highway C

 - The BBSAI prefers to receive digital photos attached to an email.

 - The photo must clearly show the face, body, and tail of the sheep and must be taken sufficiently close to the sheep so that markings are visible.

 - The photo must not be blurry or out of focus.

 - The file name must include the sheep’s name and number (e.g., 0782.Rocky.jpg).

 - The photo must clearly distinguish the sheep being registered from any other sheep in the photo.

 - Both digital and hardcopy photos should be cropped so that the sheep being registered is predominant.